 - Placing your loved one in a different home.
 (You can browse and compare homes by using the government’s free Nursing Home Compare tool.)

-To set up a free, completely confidential consultation with Brent, call (800) 481-5206 today.
-Brent represents clients throughout Pennsylvania and New Jersey, including Philadelphia and Atlantic City.
+To set up a free, completely confidential consultation with nursing home abuse lawyer in Philadelphia, PA Brent, call (888) 789-3161 today.
+Brent represents clients from a PA nursing home law firm throughout Pennsylvania and New Jersey, including Philadelphia and Atlantic City.

 ***Disclaimer: This article is for informational purposes.
 It is not legal advice and should not be used as legal advice.***